iiasa/message_ix/tutorial/README.rst

       wind *requires* and coal *supplies* flexibility.
    #.
 Variablity in energy supply and demand by adding sub-annual time steps,
       e.g. winter and summer (`westeros_seasonality.ipynb`_).
    #.
+Using share constraints to depict policies, e.g. requiring renewables to make a
+      a certain share of total electricity generation (`westeros_share_constraint.ipynb`_).

+#.
 After the MESSAGE model has solved, use the :mod:`.message_ix.reporting`
    module to ‘report’ results, e.g. do post-processing, plotting, and other